Welcome back for another installment of our Miami Hurricanes Class Breakdown.

 Pensacola (FL) Pine Forest 3-star Martin Emerson Jr. is a player that Miami is recruiting still.
 A Mississippi State commit, Emerson Jr. is a big corner at 6’2” 185lbs.
 With smaller players committed at this position currently, Emerson Jr. could be a nice addition and bring needed height and length to the CB group in this class.
-But, with 5 DBs committed, and Stevenson (though I believe he’s a Safety, not a Corner) at the top of the board, it remains to be seen where Emerson Jr. would fit in this class.
+With 2 defections from the class, there’s a clear spot for Emerson in Coral Gables at this time.
+Whether he wants it or not remains to be seen.

 Just reminding you that Miami (FL) Southridge 4-star Tyrique Stevenson could be in this class at Safety instead of Cornerback.
 If you’re viewing him as an S, he’s Miami’s top target at the position.

 Also, Pensacola (FL) Pine Forest 3-star Martin Emerson Jr. could fit at Safety due to his size.